 These I made for my daughter in autumn colours, using brick-red, ochre mixed with cream pearl and cranberry for heel covers (see below where to find them).
 The edges I impressed with leather stamps to give them something extra.

-The lining is thin leather, I had only bits of different colours left, that’s why one is red inside and the other is green.
+The lining is thin leather, I had only bits of different colours left, as you might notice in the photo above.
 Looks kind of funny, but then who will notice.

 The above sandals are the first project of the book, they are easy to make as there are no straps to cut or buckles to attach, and they offer lots of space for decoration….